 Yesterday's local "newspapers" used an AP report to cover candidate Trump's energy address.
 Consequently, they missed his comments about reviving the coal industry.
 (That, or they're saving them for a later editorial.)
 Other newspapers did cover them.
 Here is what the Wall Street . . .

 The editorial starts by discussing a WalletHub study of state-by-state energy costs.
 The study found that West Virginia was the 25th most expensive state while Ohio was 17th.
 What appears to upset the editorial writer, however, is that California is one of the least-expensive states coming in at #45:

 That didn't take long -- one day to be precise (see the last paragraph of the previous post).
 This morning's Intelligencer editorial is back to praising West Virginians for being smarter than everyone else and for fighting the good fight on the use of coal:

-West Virginians were reminded Tuesday night of why, when it comes to . . .
+West Virginians were reminded Tuesday night of why, when it . . .

 The local "newspapers" and state politicians, with a few exceptions, continue to blame most of coal's decline on President Obama and the EPA.
 It's the easy thing to do but it compounds the problem of turning the state around because simply voting "for coal" in the next election will do nothing to change the market . . .